Polymesh SDK Readme

 Purpose

 The Polymesh SDK's main goal is to provide external developers with a set of tools that will allow them to build powerful applications that interact with the Polymesh protocol.
 It focuses on abstracting away all the complexities of the Polymesh blockchain and expose a simple but complete interface.
-The result is a feature-rich, user-friendly node.js library.
+The result is a feature-rich, user-friendly JS library.

 Technical Pre-requisites